-Located 300 kilometers away from Hanoi in northern Vietnam, Ha Giang province is one of the most adventurous destinations in the country.
+Located 300 kilometers away from Hanoi in northern Vietnam, Ha Giang province is a favourite destination for adventurous travelers attracted by its reputation as “King of the mountain passes”.
 Filled with stunning limestone karsts, steep mountain passes, switchback roads, and misty villages, the province is also home to a wide diversity of local ethnicities who still preserve their traditional culture and lifestyle.

 2-day itinerary to explore Ha Giang